trondweiseth/Nessus_report_downloader_PowerShell/README.md

 - Start by getting a hold of API keys for the nessus scanners you want to interact with.
   - New API keys can be generated from nessus web GUI under My Account -> API Keys
 - Change the parameter [-ServerName] for function Get-NessusReports to your nessus server(s)
-- Change parameter $Global:BasePath under "# Global parameters" to your prefered pat for storing downloaded reports.
+- Change parameter $Global:BasePath under "# Global parameters" to your preferred path for storing downloaded reports.
 - Run Get-NessusReports -AddAPIkeys and add your nessus API keys.
 - Run Get-NessusReports -List to get a list over available scans to export and download
 - Run Get-NessusReports to download all or use parameter -Folder / -SelectScans to download everything within a folder or individual scans.